vukkumsp/vukkumsp/README.md

 - 🌱 I’m currently exploring . . .
   - - [ ]  NgRx State Management Library,
+     -  - [ ] Goal 1: Build some Basic Angular App with all NgRx concepts combined.
   - - [ ]  Nativescript + Angular,
      -  - [x] Goal 1: Build some Basic Nativescript + Angular App.
      -  - [ ] Goal 2: Build a Nativescript App that also works as a Web App using same Codebase (Angular).